FlagMyLease

 2. "Tenant responsible for all maintenance."
 Conflicts with the non-waivable habitability obligation.

 3. "Late fee of $100 per day."
 Montana doesn't cap late fees by statute, but courts apply a reasonableness standard.
 A daily fee that quickly exceeds monthly rent is likely unenforceable.
-See the 7 Lease Clauses guide for more on late fee traps.
+See the 7 common lease clauses guide for more on late fee traps.

 Montana's rental market is tight in resort and university towns (Bozeman, Missoula) and more relaxed elsewhere.
 Know your local dynamic.